Likenttt/eastlake-cloudflare-worker-short-url/readme.md

 ## Features

-### Frontend Admin(Nextjs Project deployed on Vercel, source in /fe)
+### Frontend Admin (Next.js Project deployed on Vercel, source in /fe)

-- [ x ] Login page,get credentials to proceed.
+- [x] Login page: get credentials to proceed.
-- [ x ] Shorten page, create short urls.
+- [x] Shorten page: create short URLs.
-- [ x ] List page, display short urls in a table.
+- [x] List page: display short URLs in a table.
-- [ x ] History page, view the click history for a specific short url.
+- [x] History page: view the click history for a specific short URL.

-### Backend Server(Cloudflare Worker, source in root directory)
+### Backend Server (Cloudflare Worker, source in root directory)

-- [ x ] Correctly and swiftly redirect a short url to its original long url
+- [x] Correctly and swiftly redirect a short URL to its original long URL.
-- [ x ] Monitor the click history for per link(Optional,note that if turned on,it will consume a lot write/read times for cloudflare kv.
-If you are in a paid plan, forget it because of the unlimited read/write times.
-But you must keep in mind the kv is designed more for read rather than write, in which case inconsitency may exist.)
+- [x] Monitor click history per link (optional; note that if enabled, it will consume many read/write times for Cloudflare KV.
+If you are on a paid plan, forget it because of the unlimited read/write times.
+But keep in mind that KV is designed more for read rather than write, so inconsistency may exist).
-- [ x ] Expiration time supported
+- [x] Expiration time supported.
-- [ x ] Password protected supported
+- [x] Password protection supported.
-- [ x ] 404 not found fallback page
+- [x] 404 Not Found fallback page.

-## Prequisitions
+## Prerequisites

-You must have
+You must have:

 1. A Vercel account.
 2. A Cloudflare account.
-3. A domain.
-The shorter the better.
-If the domain is managed by Cloudflare, later operations would be much easier.
+3. A domain (the shorter, the better).
+If the domain is managed by Cloudflare, later operations will be much easier.

 ## Deployment

-Fork this repo and clone it to your local machine, then start deployment.
+Fork this repo and clone it to your local machine.
+Then start the deployment process.

 ### Frontend Admin

-The Frontend code is in /fe, which is a Nextjs project.
+The frontend code is in /fe, which is a Next.js project.
 Vercel is highly recommended.

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2FLikenttt%2Fcloudflare-worker-short-url&env=CLOUDFLARE_WORKER_BASE_URL&envDescription=The%20base%20url%20you%20want%20to%20use%20for%20your%20short%20url.%20&project-name=cloudflare-worker-short-url&repository-name=cloudflare-worker-short-url&demo-title=li2niu-cloudflare-worker-short-url&demo-url=https%3A%2F%2Fcf-url-admin.li2niu.com)

 ![Add the env variable as shorturl also backend server endpoint](images/add-cf-base-url-env.jpg)